namshi/namshi.github.com/source/team/index.markdown

     He is working in Web Development and he was involved in different projects at Namshi.
     Ayham is working in implementing automated testing procedures for Namshi, and writing open source libraries.

+*   ##<div id="Hossam Faris">Hossam Faris</div>
+    {% img left team /images/hossam.jpg Hossam Faris %}
+    **Hossam Faris** likes developing with open source components, he is working as a software engineer since 2008 because code is fun, he hopes to be empowered and empowering others in this field.

+*   ##<div id="Filippo De Santis">Filippo De Santis</div>
+    {% img left team /images/filippo.jpg Filippo De Santis %}
+    **Filippo De Santis** is an experienced PHP programmer with a rock solid knowledge about OOP, design patterns, TDD and best practices.
+He was an early symfony adopter, starting from version 1.0, and he contributed to the Symfony CMF project.
+    He is also an active member of several IT communities in Italy, and  he is used to share his experience as a speaker at meetups and conferences.

+## SysAdmin

+*   ##<div id="Oluwaseun Obajobi">Oluwaseun Obajobi</div>
+    {% img left team /images/oba.jpeg Oluwaseun Obajobi %}
+    **Oluwaseun Obajobi** is the Lead System Administrator at Namshi.com (a Rocket Internet Venture), He is responsible for leading the System Administration team.
+    Prior to joining Namshi, he has been involved in numerous IT projects in Nigeria, Serbia and the UAE for the past 5 years.
+    Oba drives the team approach from traditional system administration to DevOps with implementation of different practices and tools.
+    Oba holds a Bachelor's Degree in Computer Engineering, and a Master's Degree in IT Management from Obafemi Awolowo University and University of Wollongong respectively.

+*   ##<div id="Vishnu Nair">Vishnu Nair</div>
+    {% img left team /images/vishnu.jpg Vishnu Nair %}
+    **Vishnu Nair** is a Linux System Administrator at Namshi (a Rocket Internet Venture).
+    His Job responsibilities include assisting the development team in infrastructure questions, problems and deployments.
+    He maintains and improves the existing server infrastructure as well as new installations and backups.
+He monitors uptime, failover, infrastructure performance proactively and many more.
+    He has around 3.7 years of experience in Linux and Cloud Computing Technologies.
+He holds a Bachelor's Degree in B.TECH from the Pondicherry University in India.

+*   ##<div id="Gurjeet Singh">Gurjeet Singh</div>
+    {% img left team /images/gurjeet.jpg Gurjeet Singh %}
+    **Gurjeet Singh** is a Network Administrator at Namshi.
+His Job responsibilities include networks, firewalls, switches and server management in order to improve the existing server infrastructure as well as new installations and backups.
+    He also proactively monitors uptimes, failovers and performances of infrastructure and much more.
+    He has around 8 years of experience in Telecom , Network and Linux Technologies.

+## Frontend

 *   ##<div id="Shidhin CR">Shidhin CR</div>
     {% img left team /images/shidhin.jpg Shidhin CR %}
     Shidhin is a senior Front end developer joined in Namshi team in May 2014.
 He is passionate about latest UI